oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

 4. Create Database Bindings

 	Create database bindings for the applications by running the following commands in the CLI.
-You are going to create two different bindings. **NOTE**: If you have finished Lab three (Build the Account Microservice) you have already created the binding for the Accounts Service and you only need to create the Customer Service binding. << DOES THIS MATTER EG WHAT HAPPENS IF YOU DO BIND AGAIN >>

-	The creditscore service is not using a database binding.
+You are going to create two different bindings. **Note** The creditscore service is not using a database binding.

+	> What happens when you use the Oracle Backend for Spring Boot CLI **bind** command?
+	When you run the `bind` command, the Oracle Backend for Spring Boot CLI does several things for you:
+    * TODO
+	* Magics and fireworks

 	1. Account Service